Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Don’t worry too much about washing it into your grass for now – smells don’t tend to hang around lawns as much as they do on hard surfaces, thanks to rain and soil.

-If it becomes a problem, you can use your enzyme cleaner on the lawn, too.
+If it becomes a problem, you can use your enzyme or ion cleaner on the lawn, too.

-A liberal spraying of hot water will also dilute what you want to get rid of, and give your enzyme cleaner a head start on fighting odors on the concrete.
+A liberal spraying of hot water will also dilute what you want to get rid of, and give your ion or enzyme cleaner a head start on fighting odors on the concrete.

 Spraying with a hose will also help wash away any extra debris that might be on your sidewalk.